Gaurav3251/AirDash-Hand-Gesture-Controlled-Runner-Game/README.md

 ## 6. Admin Terminal Database Management

-You **do not need to install SQLite**.
-SQLite is built into Python.
-To manage session records directly from your VS Code terminal, use the provided `db_admin.py` utility:
+To manage session records directly from your VS Code terminal, use the provided `db_admin.py` utility by enterning `scripts/` folder:

 * **List all logged sessions**:
   ```bash